charlie-paterson/Research-Project/README.md

 <p align="center"><em>Figure 5: This shows the evaluation metrics for the Neural Network.</em></p>

+The training results figure in MATLAB displays the progress of the model’s performance throughout the training process.
+This figure typically shows how the training error (often the Mean Squared Error, MSE) evolves over each epoch.
+It provides valuable insight into how well the model is learning and adjusting its weights to minimize error.

+Initially, the error tends to be higher, but as training progresses, the MSE decreases, indicating that the model is learning to make more accurate predictions.
+The graph typically shows both the training error and the validation error, allowing for the detection of overfitting.
+If the validation error begins to increase while the training error continues to decrease, it may signal that the model is overfitting to the training data.
+However, if both errors decrease and stabilize, it shows that the model is generalizing well and optimizing successfully.

+The training results figure illustrates the model’s ability to converge toward an optimal solution, with error values gradually decreasing until they reach a minimum, indicating effective learning.
+This progression confirms that the neural network is successfully capturing the underlying patterns in the data, making it reliable for radar wave propagation analysis.

-Overall, the visual comparisons and performance metrics clearly establish the Fine Tree Regressor as the more effective model for this dataset, offering both precision and reliability in its predictions.
+Overall, the visual comparisons and performance metrics clearly establish the Neural Network as an effective model for this dataset, offering both precision and reliability in its predictions.

 ## Challenges
 * Adapting the models to handle noisy or incomplete real-world data.